 In order to avoid repeated “Chattering” of a Single-Point Level Switch when maintaining a High/Low fluid level, two separated switch points are needed to allow sufficient delay between starting and stopping most electrical devices.
 Once the switches have been installed at the proper distance apart, they need to be connected to a PLC or pump controller like the Madison R2-120.
 Whether using two independent Float Switches, a custom multi-point Float Switch or do-it-yourself ML5555 kit, a controller will automatically turn on and off a pump or valve to maintain the fluid level.
 While the Float Switches indicate the proper “Start” and “Stop” points for the liquid level, the controller turns “On” and “Off” the pump or valve via a switched set of isolated relay contacts to protect the float switch from the larger load.

-Figure 1. above shows an example of two independent switches set for a “Pump Down” scenario.
+Figure 1. (click to enlarge) above shows an example of two independent switches set for a “Pump Down” scenario.

 a.
 With both switches set Normally Opened (NO) in an empty tank, they will both be closed when the fluid rises to the top Float Switch.